How I Fixed CSS Scope Leakage in Pygments Syntax Highlighting

 HtmlFormatter

-parameter to change the name of the outer highlight
+parameter to change the name of the outerhighlight

-div to the Pygments style name.get_style_defs
+div to the Pygments style name. - Use

 You can use this to show code blocks in Jupyter notebooks, allowing different Pygments syntax highlighting themes in the same notebook.
 All without CSS leaking between Pygments styles.